Flamenco con Juan Diego Mateos

 Biography Lidia Rodriguez (singer)

-Biography Pastora Flamenco (dancer)
+Biography Léa Llinares (dancer)

 Biography Ramón León Matías (percussion)

-Ramón León Matías, born in Antwerp to Andalusian parents from Cádiz, has been passionate about flamenco since the age of eight.
-Since 2004, he has lived in Roeselare and has pursued extensive percussion training.
-He attended local workshops in Jerez de la Frontera and Sanlúcar de Barrameda with Gerardo Núñez, music seminars at Amor de Dios in Madrid, Taller de Músics in Barcelona, and classes in Granada and Seville.
-He has studied with renowned teachers like Cepillo, Salvador Matías, and Bartolo de Cádiz, and participated in various flamenco festivals and gypsy celebrations in Spain.
+He undertook training courses and masterclasses in Jerez de la Frontera and Sanlúcar de Barrameda (Cádiz) with Gerardo Núñez, as well as music seminars in Madrid (Amor de Dios), Barcelona (Taller de Músics), Granada and Seville.
+He also studied with renowned artists such as Cepillo, Salvador Matías and Bartolo de Cádiz, and participated in numerous flamenco festivals and traditional gypsy celebrations in Spain.

 Flamenco Guitarists: